jacovis/Javi.FFmpeg/README.md

     using Javi.FFmpeg

-Instantiate an object of class FFmpeg, providing the path to  the local copy off the ffmpeg executable, and call the Run method:
+Instantiate an object of class FFmpeg, providing the full path to the local copy of the ffmpeg executable, and call the Run method:

     using (var ffmpeg = new FFmpeg(@"<path_to_your_local_copy_of_ffmpeg>"))
     {